matteocorti/check_ssl_cert/README.md

                                    HTTP related checks
    -i,--issuer issuer              Pattern (extended regular expression) to
                                    match the issuer of the certificate
+                                   You can specify different issuers
+                                   separated by a pipe
+                                   (e.g., 'issuer1|issuer2')
       --ignore-altnames            Ignore alternative names when matching
                                    pattern specified in -n (or the host name) --ignore-connection-problems [state] In case of connection problems